Firefly Family Guide

 Inside a Corner — read posts and reply to other parents

 Outcome: Everything is monitored by PPCC for safety.
-New Corners may be added over time.
+New spaces can be added over time as the community grows.

 Purpose: Families can add other caregivers (spouse, grandparent, etc.) so they can access the child's info and join the family chat.